MicrosoftDocs/entra-docs/docs/external-id/customers/faq-customers.md

 # Microsoft Entra External ID frequently asked questions

 This article answers frequently asked questions about Microsoft Entra External ID.
-This document offers guidance to help customers better understand Microsoft’s current external identities capabilities and the journey for our next generation platform (Microsoft Entra External ID).
+It offers guidance to help customers better understand Microsoft’s current external identities capabilities and the journey for our next generation platform (Microsoft Entra External ID).

 This FAQ references customer identity and access management (CIAM).
 CIAM is an industry recognized category that covers solutions that manage identity, authentication, and authorization for external identity use cases (partners, customers, and citizens).
 Common functionality includes self-service capabilities, adaptive access, single sign-on (SSO), and bring your own identity (BYOI).